 "God's work.
 Our hands."
 Sunday is an opportunity to celebrate who we are as the ELCA- one church, freed in

 Christ to serve and love our neighbor.
 Annually, we have service opportunities in worship, between worship services and after worship.
 Often doing yard work at the home of someone who is homebound.
-Email to RSVP that you can be part of this project.
-Please consider donning your work gloves, bringing your garden tools and helping make the life of someone in our community better as together we Love + Serve + Grow.
+Please consider bringing your work gloves, and your garden tools to help make the life of someone in our community better as together we Love + Serve + Grow.
 This is a WE journey.